There are lots of reasons not to use plastic – but this one might come as a shock.

 In 2014 a study led by Sweden’s Karlstad University showed the effects of phthalates, a common component of many products, on young males.

-The researchers showed a significant shortening of the distance between the anus and the penis.
+The researchers showed a significant shortening of the distance between the anus and the p.

 In 2015 a small French study found a “strong” link between exposure to endocrine-disrupting chemicals during pregnancy and hypospadia.